Exploiting Activation Sparsity with Dense to Dynamic-k Mixture-of-Experts Conversion: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge Poland's high-performance Infrastructure PLGrid (HPC Centers: ACK Cyfronet AGH, PCSS, CI TASK, WCSS) for providing computer facilities and support within computational grants no. PLG/2023/016393 and PLG/2023/016321.
 Filip Szatkowski is supported by National Centre of Science (NCP, Poland) Grant No. 2022/45/B/ST6/02817.
-Bartosz Wójcik is supported by National Science Centre, Poland, Grant No. 2023/49/N/ST6/02513.
+Bartosz Wójcik is supported by National Centre of Science (NCP, Poland) Grant No. 2023/49/N/ST6/02513.
+Simone Scardapane was partly funded by Sapienza grant RG123188B3EF6A80 (CENTS).
+This paper has been supported by the Horizon Europe Programme (HORIZON-CL4-2022-HUMAN-02) under the project "ELIAS: European Lighthouse of AI for Sustainability", GA no. 101120237.
 For the purpose of Open Access, the authors have applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.